 Throughout the period in which teaching is affected by measures to protect students and community members from COVID-19, we will continue updating this post.
-(We welcome submissions!)
-Send submissions to firstname.lastname@example.org or email@example.com.
+Beyond this point, we will continue to make the post available as a compendium of resources for digital learning in civics, history, and social studies, as well as content related directly to studying the COVID-19 pandemic in historical context.

-For upcoming webinars and other time-sensitive events, check the most recent issue of the weekly History eNews (click here).
+For upcoming webinars and other time-sensitive events, check the most recent issue of the monthly History eNews (click here).

 Headings for the annotated resource sections (click heading title to jump ahead):